 For the color to appear stronger or weaker, you can use the Saturation slider.
 It’s good to balance each of these sliders with one another rather than relying solely on one.

-Step 5: Use Exposure Slider To Make White Or Black
+Step 5: Use Exposure Slider To Turn Colors White Or Black

 To make it black, bring the Exposure slider to the left, but not all the way.
-This still retains some upper and lower exposure levels which gives realistic shadows rather than an unauthentic shadow-less black void.
+This still retains some upper and lower exposure levels, which gives realistic shadows.

 Sliding the Exposure to the right helps make a realistic white.
 But, just using the Exposure slider will mix with the hue value, which won’t be white at all.